keithf4/testingdocs/pg_partman.md

  * p_parent_table - the existing parent table.
 This is assumed to be where the unpartitioned data is located.
 MUST be schema qualified, even if in public schema.
  * p_batch_interval - optional argument, an integer amount representing an interval of how much of the data to move.
 This can be smaller than the partition interval, allowing for very large sized partitions to be broken up into smaller commit batches.
 Defaults to the configured partition interval if not given or if you give an interval larger than the partition interval.
  * p_batch_count - optional argument, how many times to run the batch_interval in a single call of this function.
 Default value is 1.
+ * p_lock_wait - optional argument, sets how long in seconds to wait for a row to be unlocked before timing out.
+Default is to wait forever.
+ * p_order - optional argument, by default data is migrated out of the parent in ascending order (ASC).
+Allows you to change to descending order (DESC).
 * Returns the number of rows that were moved from the parent table to partitions.
 Returns zero when parent table is empty and partitioning is complete.

 ### Maintenance Functions

 *run_maintenance(p_jobmon BOOLEAN DEFAULT true)*
- * Run this function as a scheduled job (cron, etc) to automatically keep time-based partitioning working and/or use the partition retention system.
+ * Run this function as a scheduled job (cron, etc) to automatically create child tables for partition sets configured to use it.
+ * This function also maintains the partition retention system for any partitions sets that have it turned on.
- * Every run checks all tables listed in the **part_config** table with the types **time-static**, **time-dynamic**, or **time-custom** to pre-make child tables (not needed for id-based partitioning).
+ * Every run checks for all tables listed in the **part_config** table with **use_run_maintenance** set to true.
+ * By default, time-based partition sets have use_run_maintenance set to true and cannot be changed to false.
+This function is required to be run to maintain time-based partitioning.
+ * By default, serial-based partition sets have use_run_maintenance set to false and don't require run_maintenence() for partition maintenance, but can be overridden to do so.
+By default serial partitioning creates new partitions when the current one reaches 50% of it's max capacity.
+This can cause contention on very high transaction tables.
+If configured to use run_maintenance() for serial partitioning, you must call it often enough to keep partition creation ahead of your insertion rate, otherwise data will go into the parent.
  * Every run checks all tables of all types listed in the **part_config** table with a value in the **retention** column and drops tables as needed (see **About** and config table below).
- * Will automatically update the function for **time-static** partitioning to keep the parent table pointing at the correct partitions.
+ * Will automatically update the function for **time-static** partitioning (and **id-static** if configured) to keep the parent table pointing at the correct partitions.
 When using time-static, run this function more often than the partitioning interval to keep the trigger function running its most efficient.
 For example, if using quarter-hour, run every 5 minutes; if using daily, run at least twice a day, etc.
  * p_jobmon - an optional paramter to stop run_maintenance() from using the pg_jobmon extension to log what it does.
 Defaults to true if not set.

 *show_partitions (p_parent_table text, p_order text DEFAULT 'ASC')*